F8NIRBJ057/My-first-nodejs-server/README.md

 - Returns a user by profession on entering /users/profession/:profession endpoint
 - Returns a user by name on entering /users/name/:name endpoint

+## Discussions/Takeaways
+- I learnt that request parameters alway return values as strings and parseint is use to convert a string to an integer
+- Renaming the screenshots to preferred names.
+- assigning each photo to a response.
+- Intializing committing & pushing the repo to github.
+- how to install express through the terminal.

 ## Contact
 - GitHub [@MAURA](https://github.com/F8NIRBJ057)